 - Originality – A great visual identity that is too similar to your competition will only help to confuse your audience.

 A great logo doesn’t necessarily mean a strong visual identity is in tow.
 Creating a visual identity is a project of its own, requiring its own design, plan and implementation.
-Oliver’s Funeral Home and Prairie Mall are two excellent examples of developing visual identities, completed by yours truly.
+Oliver’s Funeral Home is an excellent example of developing visual identities, completed by yours truly.

 Every company has human-like characteristics.
 An athletic wear store might come off as bold, energetic, and daring through its social media, employees, and marketing.
 On the other hand, a maternity clothing store will probably seem a bit more calm, inspirational and caring.
 Both businesses are clothing stores, yet have completely different personalities.
 They’re able to achieve this through their brand.

-A brand encompasses the values and attitudes at a company’s core.
-It’s not just the professional front that a business puts on — it’s the attitude of its staff, the tone of voice it uses, the level of energy, and ultimately the traits you’d consider human-like personality characteristics.
+Brand insights encompass the values and attitudes at a company’s core.
+It’s not just the professional front that a business puts on — it’s the attitude of its staff, the tone of voice it uses, the level of energy, and ultimately the traits you’d consider personality characteristics.

-Since a brand depends on how the world sees the company, it makes branding difficult to control.
-In some cases, a brand can even effect a business negatively.
-You’ve probably at some point in your life thought of a company as selfish, inauthentic, etc. Just like a person with a great face, a wonderful style, and a crabby personality; the ultimate judgement will be informed mostly by the less than desirable personality.
-The way that the company managed itself can raise a red flag in your mind, resulting in a negative brand.
+Since brand insights really depend on how the world sees the company, it makes it difficult to control.
+In some cases, brand insights can even affect a business negatively.
+You’ve probably at some point in your life thought of a company as selfish, inauthentic, etc. Just like a person with a great face, a wonderful style, and a crabby personality; the ultimate judgment will be informed mostly by the less than desirable personality.
+The way that the company manages itself can raise a red flag in your mind, resulting in a negative brand.
 Fortunately, there are ways of preventing this.

-- Authenticity – When shaping a brand, it’s important to build on the real strengths and passions of your business.
+- Authenticity – When shaping brand insights, it’s important to build on the real strengths and passions of your business.

 - Relatability – Your company personality should be relatable and complimentary to you target audience.

-At the end of the day, it’s the company brand that will leave a lasting impression on the customer.
-There are plenty of businesses that have an outdated logo and a disorganized identity, yet are thriving due to a genuine company personality.
+At the end of the day, it’s your brand insights that will leave a lasting impression on your customer.
+There are plenty of businesses that have an outdated logo and a disorganized identity, yet are thriving due to their genuine personality.
 In these situations, the customers likely feel benefited and valued by the company: a defining emotional connection keeps customers coming back.
 Though it may be the toughest to tackle, we believe that a good brand adds tremendous value to a business.
-Take a look at these awesome re-branding examples: Prairie Mall, Middle of Everywhere, and Grande Prairie Live Theater.

 How to Keep it Consistent

 Anyone can attempt to tackle these three branding components, but it takes skill to put them together in a way that builds from one to the other.
-In our marketing agency, a branding standards guide is our best friend.
-Like it sounds, the guide is a physical document that lists all the do’s and don’ts within your company’s brand.
+When we build your Brand here at nine10, a branding standards guide is our best friend.
+Like it sounds, the guide is a physical document that lists all the do’s and don’ts within your company’s Brand.
 In addition to the guidelines, we hand over the master files of your logo, visual elements, fonts, and design templates, making it easy to follow the brand standards guide.

 Does your business have a thriving identity and brand?
 Let’s find out, it’s as easy as a complimentary consultation.
 Head over to our Branding Services page to book in with our Business Development Strategist to see how we can help you.